vkremez/ZeusC2TrackerProject/README.md

 Usage:

-(1) Run Zeusloader.py to create monolithic "zeustrackerhosts.sqlite" database with fields "Date", "Malware", and "Host";
+(1) Run Zeusloader.py to create monolithic "zeustrackerhosts.sqlite" database with columns "Date", "Malware", and "Host";

 (2) Run ZeusHostConverter.py to convert hostnames to cities using http://ip-api.com JSON API and post data to "where.data";